(Transparent, inflation-protected, and operating under conventional banking laws) ·

 The fact that all th

-the borrowers gives them the necessary information to shop around for their advantage,
+them the necessary information to shop around for their advantage, creating competitive market

-This management information is also very useful to the bank supervising
+information is also very useful to the bank supervising authorities, who will

-authorities, who will then have a good overview of general trends in the whole
+then have a good overview of general trends in the whole sector.

 This detailed transparency, which is not available under